carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 .. code-block:: llvm

-  void %llvm.dbg.declare(metadata, metadata)
+  void %llvm.dbg.declare(metadata, metadata, metadata)

 This intrinsic provides information about a local element (e.g., variable).
 The first argument is metadata holding the alloca for the variable.
-The second argument is metadata containing a description of the variable.
+The second argument is a `local variable <LangRef.html#MDLocalVariable>`_ containing a description of the variable.
+The third argument is a `complex expression
+<LangRef.html#MDExpression>`_.

 ``llvm.dbg.value``
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: llvm

-  void %llvm.dbg.value(metadata, i64, metadata)
+  void %llvm.dbg.value(metadata, i64, metadata, metadata)

 This intrinsic provides information when a user source variable is set to a new value.
 The first argument is the new value (wrapped as metadata).
 The second argument is the offset in the user source variable where the new value is written.
-The third argument is metadata containing a description of the user source variable.
+The third argument is a `local variable
+<LangRef.html#MDLocalVariable>`_ containing a description of the variable.
+The
+third argument is a `complex expression <LangRef.html#MDExpression>`_.

 Object lifetimes and scoping
 ============================